Devdeep-J-S/Hotel-Management-System/README.md

 <br>
 Concepts used in this project : <br>
 Concurrent Programming: Semaphore, Threading<br>
-Process management: creating a child process and using it to execute another code IPC - Signals
+Process management: creating a child process and using it to execute another code <br>
+IPC - Signals <br>
-Shell script
+Shell script <br>
-Makefile
+Makefile <br>